Darren Cann (assistant referee)

-Darren Cann (born 22 January 1969). is a former Premier League and international assistant referee.
+Darren Cann (born 22 January 1969) is an English former Premier League and international assistant referee.
 In 2010, he officiated both The UEFA Champions League Final and The FIFA World Cup Final.

 Football career

 Before becoming a referee Cann played professional football, firstly playing in the youth team for Norwich City and then being signed by Steve Coppell for Crystal Palace where he played in the same Youth Team as Gareth Southgate and later played up front alongside Ian Wright.

 Refereeing career

-Cann began refereeing in Norfolk, England in 1991.
+Cann began refereeing in Norfolk in 1991.
 He received several promotions working his way up the football pyramid and then began officiating in the Football League as an Assistant Referee in 2001 before being promoted to The Premier League in 2005.
 In the same year, Cann represented his country for the first time as an International Assistant Referee on a UEFA Cup match between FC Zürich and Legia Warsaw refereed by Howard Webb.

 In April 2025, Cann retired from officiating.
-His final match—Manchester City vs Crystal Palace at the Etihad Stadium—was his 579th Premier League match.
+His final match — Manchester City vs Crystal Palace at the Etihad Stadium — was his 579th Premier League match.